Pharah: Promotion and reception

 Pharah's "Thunderbird" and "Raindancer" skins drew criticism from fans online, who argued the skins were culturally appropriating Indigenous imagery.
 Fans also questioned why the skins were based on Indigenous imagery, when Pharah had long been detailed as of Egyptian origin.
 Shahryar Rizvi of Kill Screen commented that despite the skins being designed with Pacific Northwest Coastal cultures in mind, that the "face paint is most likely influenced by the Mohawk people in Ontario, Quebec, and upstate New York".
 After the Reflections issue featured Pharah having dinner with her Indigenous father, Cecilia D'Anastasio of Kotaku reflected on the controversy surrounding her outfit, asking "was Pharah's somewhat obtuse lore added to quell players' accusations of cultural appropriation?
 It's hard to say," while citing a "strongly-worded Medium post by a Dia Lacina, a Native woman," that "questioned whether Pharah's father is the 'Convenient Indian.'"
 Lacina also opined that "corporate interests and fandom demands aligned so they can make those skins 'acceptable' while getting bonus points for finally having a Native in Overwatchs lore."
 Al-Aaser, in his previous critique of the character, viewed Blizzard's response harshly, stating it would have been better to have simply apologized and that by using canon from outside the game to justify their response, it "felt like Blizzard had personally spat" at him.

-Her reveal as a lesbian was more positively received, with The Gamers Harry Schofield praising the writing of the short story for how well it portrayed her as a queer character talking with a friend.
+Her reveal as a lesbian was more positively received, with TheGamers Harry Schofield praising the writing of the short story for how well it portrayed her as a queer character talking with a friend.
 He felt it was a significant improvement over past attempts at LGBT representation in Overwatch, stating that while it could be seen as rainbow capitalism on the part of Blizzard, it still showed "marked improvements in how exactly it goes about making that representation authentic".
 Game Rants Martin Wood also offered thoughts on the portrayal, praising how the story presented Pharah as someone confident in her identity speaking to someone else trying to find theirs, stating that she presented a "clear message of support through togetherness, acceptance, and willingness to change for the better."